 But since that equally goes for your competitors too, it’s all the more reason to stay agile, follow the feedback loop, and maintain accountability for the effectiveness of your strategy-making and its execution.

 This is the final post in the series, so I hope it’s been worthwhile reading.
-But if you’ve reached this point and still have questions, drop me a line!
+But if you’ve reached this point and still have questions, feel free to get in contact with us!